 Prosecco is a sparkling white wine from the Veneto and Friuli Venezia Giulia regions of Northern Italy.
 The main producing towns are Valdobbiadene and Conegliano.

 Predominantly made from the Prosecco grape (which was originally from Slovenia and renamed Glera in 2009 to make room for the protection of “Prosecco” as the name of a geographically-protected wine) but other grapes such as Chardonnay, Pinot Gris and Pinot Noir are also used.
 Glera should constitute 85% of the grapes used.

 It is easy drinking and flavours you might expect are gentle notes of apple, pear, citrus, melon, blossom and sometimes a little honey.

 Part of its popularity are its light bubbles produced from the fermentation in large tanks (see below).

-There are three styles of Prosecco which The Fizz Company explains well:
+There are three styles of Prosecco which Prosecco Doc explains.